hamidmousavi0/hamidmousavi0.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We have presented the reliability of Deep Neural Networks in TSS.
-Please review the presentation files and implementations on the following page.
+Our presentation for the Reliability of Deep Neural Networks in TSS.
 [Reliability of DNNs](https://github.com/hamidmousavi0/TSS_Reliability_School)